r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 1 - The research stage:

-      At this stage (research) i have used online articles from diferent websites to store possible interesting bash commands that can be used in gathering target system information.
+      At this stage (research) i have used online articles from different websites to store possible interesting bash commands that can be used in gathering target system information.

 ![msf-auxiliarys](http://i.cubeupload.com/YK7B6f.png)